Rohinipilla/Code-Help-LLD-Supra-Batch/README.md

 # Code-Help-LLD-Supra-Batch
-This Repository contains about the low level design
+This Repository contains the low-level design in C++